-Many swap transactions are privately negotiated agreements between a Fund and a counterparty to exchange or swap investment cash flows or assets at specified intervals in the future.
+Many swap transactions are privately negotiated agreements between an Underlying PIMCO Fund and a counterparty to exchange or swap investment cash flows or assets at specified intervals in the future.
 The obligations may extend beyond one year.
 There is often no central exchange for swap transactions and therefore they can be less liquid investments than exchange-traded instruments.
 The Dodd-Frank Act and related regulatory developments require the clearing and exchange-trading of certain standardized OTC derivative instruments that the CFTC and SEC have defined as "swaps."
-The CFTC has implemented mandatory exchange-trading and clearing requirements under the Dodd-Frank Act and the CFTC continues to approve contracts for central clearing.
+Mandatory exchange-trading and clearing is occurring on a phased-in basis based on the type of market participant and CFTC approval of contracts for central clearing.
 Uncleared swaps are subject to margin requirements that are being implemented on a phased-in basis.
-The investment adviser will continue to monitor these developments, particularly to the extent regulatory changes affect a Fund's ability to enter into swap agreements.
+The investment adviser will continue to monitor these developments, particularly to the extent regulatory changes affect the Underlying PIMCO Funds' ability to enter into swap agreements.

-As described below under "Characteristics and Risks of Securities and Investment Techniques-Investments in a Wholly-Owned Subsidiary," the Underlying PIMCO Funds and the PIMCO Global Core Asset Allocation Fund may gain exposure to commodity markets by investing in their respective Subsidiaries.
-It is expected that each such Fund's Subsidiary will invest primarily in commodity-linked derivative instruments, including swap agreements, commodity options, futures and options on futures, backed by a portfolio of inflation-indexed securities and other Fixed Income Instruments.
+As described below under "Characteristics and Risks of Securities and Investment Techniques-Investments in a Wholly-Owned Subsidiary," each Underlying PIMCO Fund may gain exposure to commodity markets by investing in its respective Subsidiary.
+It is expected that the Subsidiary will invest primarily in commodity-linked derivative instruments, including swap agreements, commodity options, futures and options on futures, backed by a portfolio of inflation-indexed securities and other Fixed Income Instruments.

-The IRS issued a revenue ruling that limits the extent to which a Fund may invest directly in commodity linked swaps or certain other commodity-linked derivatives.
-The Subsidiaries, on the other hand, may invest in these commodity-linked derivatives generally without limitation.
-See "Tax Consequences-A Note on the PIMCO CommodityRealReturn Strategy Fund®, PIMCO CommoditiesPLUS® Strategy Fund and PIMCO Commodity Strategy Active Exchange-Traded Fund, Underlying PIMCO Funds, and the PIMCO Global Core Asset Allocation Fund" above for further information.
+The IRS issued a revenue ruling that limits the extent to which the Underlying PIMCO Funds may invest directly in commodity-linked swaps or certain other commodity-linked derivatives.
+Each Subsidiary, on the other hand, may invest in these commodity-linked derivatives without limitation.
+See "Tax Consequences-A Note on the PIMCO CommodityRealReturn Strategy Fund®, PIMCO CommoditiesPLUS® Strategy Fund and PIMCO Commodity Strategy Active Exchange-Traded Fund, Underlying PIMCO Funds" above for further information.